-- Forest cover has substantially declined in the country - Need to implement the regulations for commercial forests (Code of logging practice). - Public-Private partnership for funding, and - Proper Reforestation methodologies.
+- Forest cover has substantially declined in the countries (by about 14% in Fiji from 1991 and 2007), due to over felling of logs to export timber at current extraction rates.52 - Need to implement the regulations for commercial forests (Code of logging practice). - Public-Private partnership for funding, and - Proper Reforestation methodologies.

-One of the initiatives of commercial forestry, is bamboo cultivation, this is a very good initiative.
-Figure 41 shows some of the possible products.
+One of the initiatives of commercial forestry is bamboo cultivation.
+A bamboo center will be established in Fiji by the Ministry of Forestry in cooperation with Pacific Islands Development Forum.53 This is a very good initiative.
+Figure 42 shows some of the possible products.